Briankipkemboi78/alx-low_level_programming/0x03-debugging/README.md

-It now time to learn how to debug code
+This is to understand how to deal with bugs within a code